Developing apprenticeship standards

 These short surveys will take no more than ten minutes to complete.
 Your feedback will help ensure that any Apprenticeship Standards that are developed meet the training needs of relevant occupations, and that new apprenticeships are viable, high quality, and widely supported.
 In particular we are keen to avoid duplicating Standards that have already been published or are already in development.

-These survey's seeks your views on Apprenticeship Standards at three stages of development:
+These surveys seek your views on Apprenticeship Standards at three stages of development:

 - Whether you support the development of the proposed Apprenticeship Standards;